canjs/can-define/list/docs/prototype.wildcard.md

 @property {can-define.types.propDefinition} can-define/list/list.prototype.wildcard *
 @parent can-define/list/list.prototype

-@description Define default behavior for items in the list.
+@description Define default behavior for all properties and items in the list.
+Use [can-define/list/list.prototype.itemsDefinition] to define the default type of items in the list.

 @option {can-define.types.propDefinition}

-By defining a wildcard property like `"*"` on the prototype, this will supply a default behavior for every item in the list.
-The default wildcard `"*"` definition makes every item run through the "observable" [can-define.types] converter.
+By defining a wildcard property (`"*"`) on the prototype, this will supply a default behavior for every property in the list.
+The default wildcard `"*"` definition makes every property run through the "observable" [can-define.types] converter.
 It looks like:

 ```js